liang-zhengyang/liang-zhengyang.github.io/_pages/about.md

 Zhengyang Liang is currently first-year PhD at Singapore Management University, supervised by Prof.[Lizi Liao](https://liziliao.github.io/).I used to work as a research intern at Beijing Academic of Artificial Intelligence, supervised by PI.[Zheng Liu](https://scholar.google.com/citations?hl=zh-CN&user=k2SF4M0AAAAJ) and PI.[Bo Zhao](https://www.bozhao.me/).
 Dedicated to exploring Video MLLM.
 Before that, I got my bachelor's degree at Beijing University of Posts and Telecommunications.

-My research interest includes MLLM, self-supervised learning. <a href='https://scholar.google.com/citations?user=9IC8FBQAAAAJ'></a>
+My research interest includes MLLM, Video LLM and Video Agent. <a href='https://scholar.google.com/citations?user=9IC8FBQAAAAJ'></a>

 ✉️ Feel free to contact me with email: chr1ce@foxmail.com
 <!-- (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=9IC8FBQAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News
+- *2025.11*: &nbsp;🎉🎉 We released UniVA, an open-source universal video agent.
+Try it on [UniVA](https://univa.online).
 - *2025.07*: &nbsp;🎉🎉 One paper accepted by ACMMM 2025.
 - *2025.06*: &nbsp;🎉🎉 Video-XL-2 is released, try it on [Video-XL-2](https://unabletousegit.github.io/video-xl2.github.io/).
-- *2025.05*: &nbsp;🎉🎉 I will be going to SMU and will become a PhD student in August.
+- *2025.05*: &nbsp; I will start my PhD journey in SMU at August.
 Supervised by Prof.[Lizi Liao](https://liziliao.github.io/).
 - *2025.03*: &nbsp; Three papers have accepted by CVPR 2025.
 Congratulations to all collaborators.
 - *2024.05*: &nbsp; I joined Beijing Academic of Artificial Intelligence as a research intern.
 - *2024.07*: &nbsp; I got my bachelor degree from Beijing University of Posts and Telecommunications.